typeworld/typeworld/Lib/typeworld/api/README.md

     api.name.set(languageCode, text)
 ```

-Neither HTML nor Markdown code is permitted in `MultiLanguageText`.
+Markdown is permitted in `MultiLanguageLongText`.
+Line breaks need to be escaped as `
+` characters.

 *Example JSON data:*
 ```json